Spanwise variations in membrane flutter dynamics: Effect of aspect ratio

-The unsteadiness along the midspan profiles diminishes as the mass is increased to $10^{0.5}$ in (d) and to $10^{1}$ in (e) for the same pretension $T_0$.
+The unsteadiness along the midspan profiles diminishes as the mass is increased to $10^{0.5}$ in (b) and to $10^{1}$ in (c) for the same pretension $T_0$.
 Meanwhile the number of peaks and troughs along the span increases.
-The midchord snapshots in panel~(f) show that when $T_0$ is decreased to $10^{-0.25}$ at the same $R_1$ value as in panel (c) ($10^{0}$) the membrane becomes spanwise-asymmetric, as also occurs at aspect ratio one (though with different shapes).
-The first color plot for (f) shows a spanwise-symmetric motion like the third and fourth color plots of~(c), until $t\approx 180$ when the motion becomes asymmetric but otherwise similar to (c).
-In panel (g), with larger~$R_1$ at the same $T_0$, the membrane dynamics are also spanwise asymmetric but more complex spatially and less periodic temporally, with localized peaks that recur at regular time intervals.

-We do not show the dynamics of FFFF aspect-ratio-four membranes with $\nu=0.5$.
-They are generally similar to those with $\nu=0$ in figure~\ref{fig:verticallyArrayedSnapshotsFFFFsaddleAR4nu0} but with more steady cases at moderate $R_1$ and smaller oscillation amplitudes at large $R_1$.
+The snapshots in panels (d) and (e), with smaller pretension ($10^{-0.5}$), show membrane dynamics that are spanwise asymmetric, while the corresponding aspect-ratio-one membranes are steady.
+The midchord snapshots in panel~(f), with larger $R_1$, show a larger-amplitude motion with more undulations along the span.
+The corresponding aspect-ratio-one motion is an up-down oscillation which also has complex spatial variations along the span.
+The color plots in (b), (d) and (e) show spanwise asymmetry that is not present for the same parameters when the aspect ratio is one.